lwturpin/Closet/README.md

 * item[date] - Year the item was purchased; applied to an INPUT[text] element.
 * item[price] - Price of the item; applied to an INPUT[text] element.
 * item[place] - Place item was purchased; applied to an INPUT[text] element.
-* item[related] - Related items; applied to SELECT[option] element listing all other items in the personal closet.

 ## Rel Attribute Values ##
 * Item - Link to a particular item; applied to an 'a href' tag.
 * Designer - Link to a designer's home page; applied to an 'a href' tag.
 * Closet - Link to the personal closet home page; applied to an 'a href' tag.
 * Home - Link to the Digital Closet home page; applied to an 'a href' tag.
+* Sample - Link to a sample "My Closet" page; applied to an 'a rel' tag.